rvs-fluid-it/wizard-in-a-box/README.md

 ------------
 _"In one year time our team built up enough trust at the management level to run the [Dropwizard](www.dropwizard.io/ ) based services in [Docker containers](https://www.docker.com/) orchestrated by [Helios](https://github.com/spotify/helios).
 [Wizard in a box](https://github.com/rvs-fluid-it/wizard-in-a-box) served us really well in the meantime and minimized significantly our migration effort to the new platform.
 But from now one we do not need it anymore ourselves.
-Hence I will not upgrade myself [Wizard in a box](https://github.com/rvs-fluid-it/wizard-in-a-box) to Dropwizard 1.0.
+Hence I will not upgrade [Wizard in a box](https://github.com/rvs-fluid-it/wizard-in-a-box) to Dropwizard 1.0.
 But feel free to fork the project and keep it alive."_

 _"A big thank you to all the committers of [Wizard in a box](https://github.com/rvs-fluid-it/wizard-in-a-box)"_